-Théo is the favorite guide for everyone at CVB.
+Théo is the favorite guide for many at CVB.
 Pat Wright hires him often, and he was David Attenborough’s guide for the BBC Madagascar series several years back.
-Théo tells me he traveled the whole island with Attenborough, and came home a local celebrity.
+Théo traveled the whole island with Attenborough, and came home a local celebrity.
 Attenborough even checks in with him periodically via email.

 Motionless, Théo listens closely for slight movements and any hint that wildlife is nearby.
 With Théo in a National Geographic “Bird Nerd” vest (given to him by Attenborough) and me being a solo traveler, the other travelers in Ranomafana seemed to think I must be someone really important to get this key tracker all to myself.
 Ha!

-Théo likes to be the first to spot a group of lemurs, and using his expert tracking skills, I am often the first tourist at a lemur sighting.
+Théo likes is often the first to spot a group of lemurs with his expert tracking skills.

-When I’m lucky, I get them to myself!
+When I’m lucky, I get to see the lemurs as the only tourist in the area!
 Climbing deep into the forest to get closer, I follow the trackers to two black and white ruffed lemurs chowing down on leaves high in the canopy.
 We stay awhile, grasping branches to remain upright and looking ever upwards at these marvels of nature.
 Other groups of tourists eventually join us after their guides got word of our lemur sighting.
 Most are content to view them from the comfort of the trail.
 Eventually I climb out of the dense forest to see a group of onlookers.

 Théo urges me to move on to give them viewing space and so we can try to find Milne Edwards Sifakas.
 Goodbye, black and white ruffed lemurs!
 According to Théo, I’ll see them again in Kianjavato (my next stop on my trip) so I wave goodbye and we continue.

-We had seen a group of sleeping Milne Edwards Sifakas yesterday, but I was hoping for another sighting.
+We had seen a group of sleeping Milne Edwards Sifakas yesterday.
+I was hoping for another sighting!